Nera26/pokerhub/docs/security/incident-response.md

 ## Regulatory Reporting

-- Notify relevant gaming regulators within 24 hours of confirming collusion.
+- Notify relevant gaming regulators within 24 hours of confirming collusion or a data breach.
+- Compliance prepares the report, attaches evidence, and submits it via the regulator portal or registered email.
 - Provide summary of evidence, impacted accounts, and remediation steps.
 - Retain investigation records for at least 5 years and make them available to authorities on request.